zhutik/adyen-api-go-example/README.md

 ## Run with Docker-compose

-Note: Expose your configuration (as shown above)
+Note: Expose your configuration first (as shown above)

 ```
 $ docker-compose up